 We’re always happy to see our members in person.
 Our branches can help you with anything from general account information to home loans.
 If the branch is on a military base, just give the branch a call to let them know you’re coming in so they can escort you.

 Definitely.
-If you’re already a member and the account is only in your name, you can log into your online banking and open a new account under the ‘Apply’ section, or you can give us a call.
-If it’s a joint account, we can send you both the form to complete.
+If you’re already a member, to open a new account (including new joint accounts) you can log into your app or online banking and follow the below instructions, or you can give us a call on 1800 033 139.
 If you’re not yet a member, you can join now and open accounts during the set up process.

 Find out how to join Defence Bank.